Vue 3 Google Login

 </template>

-💡 By default this will give Auth codeopen in new window in response, you can use the prop popup-type="TOKEN" to get Access Tokenopen in new window instead
+💡 By default this will give Auth code in response, you can use the prop

 googleAuthCodeLogin function

-You can use googleAuthCodeLogin function to dynamically trigger the opening of login popup, response will have an OAuth2 authorization codeopen in new window
+function to dynamically trigger the opening of login popup, response will have an OAuth2 authorization code

 <script setup>